 How to Use a Potato Ricer

-Here’s how to use a potato ricer to make creamy potatoes.
-You can use your own recipe, or try my recipe for Mashed Potatoes:
+Here’s how to use a potato ricer to make creamy mashed potatoes.

 - Peel several white potatoes (choose the best potato for mashing) and cut them into equally sized pieces, about one inch.
-Cook them in boiling water for about 15 minutes or until they are soft enough to break up if pressed with a fork.
-Drain the potatoes in a colander and either leave them in the colander or leave the empty cooking pot sitting on the stove with the burner off.
+Cook them in boiling water for about 15 minutes or until they are soft enough to break up when pressed with a fork.
+Drain the potatoes in a colander and either leave them in the colander or return them to the empty cooking pot.

-- Fit the potato ricer with the desired disk (the one with the largest holes should be fine) and fill the hopper with a few chunks of potatoes.
+- Fill the basket with a few pieces of potatoes.
+If your potato ricer came with a choice of disks, each with different sized holes, or is adjustable, fit the potato ricer with the one with the largest holes and fill the basket with a few chunks of potatoes.

-- Hold the ricer over the cooking pot and squeeze the handles of the ricer together until the potato puree begins extruding through the holes into the waiting pot.
-Continue refilling and pressing the potatoes.
-Make sure not to overfill the hopper of the ricer, or the potatoes might ooze out the sides.
-Work quickly before the potatoes get cold.
+- Hold the ricer over the empty pot or a bowl and squeeze the handles of the ricer together until the potato begins extruding through the holes.
+Continue refilling and pressing the potatoes, working quickly before the potatoes get cold.
+Make sure not to overfill the basket of the ricer or the potatoes might ooze out the sides.

-- When all the potatoes have been processed through the ricer, add the desired seasonings to your potatoes, such as butter, sour cream, warmed milk, salt, pepper, and nutmeg.
+- When all the potatoes have been processed through the ricer, add the desired ingredients to your potatoes, such as butter, sour cream, warm milk, salt, pepper, or nutmeg.
 Stir with a wooden spoon to combine.
-If necessary, turn the heat on to low to re-warm the potatoes before serving.
+If necessary, place the pot back on the stove and turn the heat on low to re-warm the potatoes before serving.

-- Clean or at least rinse the ricer immediately after using it so that the starchy potato residue won't dry on the tool, making it difficult to clean.
+- Clean or at least rinse the ricer immediately after using it so that the starchy potato residue won't dry on the tool, making it difficult to clean later.